You've seen them at all the maker faires, you know, that lounge chair someone bolted to a wheelchair chassis. Well they always

 wheelchair repair.
 They didn't, but I got to know all the great people at Mobility Camp.

 I realized, that even though my chair had been for fun, there were people out on the playa who completely relied on their chairs.
 And so a seed was planted.
-One that would eventually grow into Goldies Ponies and Taxi Camp.
+One that would eventually grow into Goldies Ponies and CHARIOT PROJECT.